Tag Archives: Virginia Sustarsic

 By Ed Staskus

-The morning Arunas Petkus and I left for California 2500-some miles from Cleveland, Ohio, the Summer of Love was over.
-It had been a social phenomenon in 1967 when as many as 100,000 people, mostly young, mostly hippies, converged on the neighborhood of Haight-Ashbury in San Francisco, hanging around, listening to music, dropping out and chasing infinity, and getting as much free love as they could.
+The morning Arunas Petkus and I left for California 2500-some miles from Cleveland, Ohio, the Summer of Love was a few years over.
+It had been a phenomenon in 1967 when as many as 100,000 people, mostly young, mostly hippies, converged on the neighborhood of Haight-Ashbury in San Francisco, hanging around, listening to music, dropping out, chasing infinity, and getting as much free love as they could.

 The Karmann Ghia was a two-door four-speed manual with an air-cooled 36 horsepower engine in the back.
 The trunk was in the front.
 Unlike most cars it had curved glass all the way around and frameless one-piece door glass.
 My friend’s rust bucket barely ran, unlike most of the sporty Karmann Ghia’s on the road, but it ran.
 There was still some magic left in it.

 When Arunas asked me if I wanted to join him, I signed up on the spot.
 The two of us had gone to the same Catholic boy’s high school and were both at Cleveland State University.
-We threw our gear and backpacks in the front trunk of the car, sandwiches apples and pears in what passed for a rear seat, a bag of weed in the glove compartment, and waved goodbye to our friends at the Plaza.
+We threw our gear and backpacks in the front trunk of the car, sandwiches, apples, and pears in what passed for a rear seat, a bag of weed in the glove compartment, and waved goodbye to our friends at the Plaza Apartments.

-The Plaza was on Prospect Avenue, on the near east side, near CSU.
+The Plaza was on Prospect Ave., on the near east side, near Cleveland State University.
 It was an old but built to last four-story apartment building.
-Secretaries clerks college students bohemians bikers retirees and musicians lived there.
-Arunas was still living with his parents in the old neighborhood, while I was a part-time undergraduate part-time manual laborer trying to keep my head above water in a one-bedroom on the second floor.
+Secretaries, clerks, college students, bohemians, bikers, retirees, and musicians lived there.
+Arunas was still living with his parents in North Collinwood, while I was a part-time undergraduate and part-time manual laborer trying to keep my head above water in a one-bedroom on the second floor.

 “California.”